xaedes/nobbut-namer/README.md

 This project generated its own name.
 Code of nobbut_namer was made with copilot.

-Examples:
+Generated examples:

-> keywords potato harvester, potato, harvester
+> keywords: potato harvester, potato, harvester

 - pineta-teratomata
 - potgun-douter